-People were supported by staff that were caring and staff treated people with patience, kindness and compassion.
-We observed staff providing care and support to people and staff informed people what they were doing and ensured the person concerned understood and felt cared for.
-A relative said; "I have always found the staff to be caring."
-A survey returned recorded; "Thank you for looking after [...] and caring for them so well."
-Another said; "Very grateful and happy of the respite care given."
+People were supported by staff who were caring and we observed staff treated people with patience, kindness and compassion.
+We saw staff providing care and support to people and staff informed people what they were doing and ensured the person concerned understood and felt cared for.
+Thank you cards sent to the service said; "Thank you to all the staff who took such good care of our son, while we had a much needed break." and "Just to say a big thank you for taking care of me over the years I have been with you."
+A relative said; "They care for [...] (their relative) very very well."

-People said staff were caring.
-Staff were observed to interact with people in a caring way throughout our visit to the day centre.
+People when asked if the staff were caring smiled, indicating they were happy with the staff.
+Staff were observed to interact with people in a caring way throughout our visit.
 If people became anxious, staff responded quickly to reassure people and provided information to help settle them.

 People had support from staff who had the knowledge to care for them.
 Staff understood how to meet people's needs and knew about people's lifestyle choices to promote independence.
 Staff involved people and knew what people liked and disliked and what they enjoyed doing.
-People were allocated a key staff member to help develop positive relationships.
-This worker was responsible in ensuring the person had care records that were updated for staff to access.
-One person told us how the staff supported them to visit friends at a local club to help maintain these relationships.
+Those people who required it had one to one staffing a designated to them for the shift.
+This provided consistency in care for the person.
+This staff had responsibility for ensuring the persons care records were updated at the end of each day to ensure consistency of care with the next staff member.

 People were supported to express their views and be actively involved in making decisions about their care and support when possible.
+For example we observed staff asking one person which staff member they would like to assist them.
 People were provided with two to one support when needed.
-For example if a person required two people to assist them moving from their wheelchairs to their bed two staff were in attendance.
-Service user forums took place to enable people to discuss the service they received.
-These meetings were chaired by a person who used the service and minutes of the meeting were translated into a pictures format.
-This demonstrated the service involved people and provided them with accessible information about the service.
+For example if a person required two people to assist them moving from their wheelchairs to their bed, two staff were in attendance.

+People's needs in relation to any behaviour issues were clearly understood by staff and met in a positive way.
+For example, if a person became anxious staff went to support them.
+This provided reassurance to this person and reduced their anxiety.
 Staff sat and chatted with people throughout our visit.
-We saw examples throughout our visit when staff responded to people's needs in a discreet manner.
-For example, one person became anxious.
-Staff went over to them and supported them by sitting with them and talking and reassuring them.
+We saw many examples when staff responded to people's needs in a discreet manner.
+For example, one person became unwell.
+Staff supported them by sitting with them and talking and reassuring them.
 This showed staff were able to recognise people's needs and respond to them in a caring manner.